Horse Racing Betting

 Horse Racing Betting Explained

-Despite the popularity of rugby, football betting and other teams sports, horse racing betting holds a very high position in the online gambling industry.
-Every day is in noon or midnight you will find horses racing in the UK & Ireland or as far-field as the US or Australia.
+Despite the popularity of rugby, football betting, and other team sports, horse racing betting holds a very high position in the online gambling industry.
+Every day is at noon or midnight you will find horses racing in the UK & Ireland or as far-field as the US or Australia.

 Each year betting on horse racing turns over around 5 billion a year, which is huge when you compare it to footballs 1.2 Billion.

 Before the break-out of COVID 19 attendees at racecourses were hitting an average of over 6 million a year making it the second most attended sport in the UK just behind football.

 So, with that said let’s go through the types of bets that are widely associated with horse racing.

 Each evening the top online bookmakers will offer you early prices for horse races that will take place the following day.
 You will now find that most bookmakers will offer you the “best price guaranteed”.
 This simply means that if you place a bet on your horse at 5/1 the night before and your selection then goes on to win at 8/1, you will be paid a winner at 8/1.
 The same applies to bets such as doubles, trebles, Luck 15s, and so on.

 But be sure to check your choosing bookmaker as some only offer ” best price guaranteed” from 8 am of the day of the race.